mali-tintash/frontend-take-home-assignment_v2/README.md

 # Origin Frontend Take-Home Assignment

 **IMPORTANT**: you can choose any technology stack to implement this assignment.
-Using our stack is not a requirement in the selection process - we will consider exclusively the quality of your project (technology and product-wise) to evaluate your work.
-We've added a project structure in this repository (a buildwith react, redux, jest, styled-components and typescript) to save you time if you want to use it.
-If you prefer another stack, feel free to use it.
+We will consider exclusively the quality of your project (technology and product-wise) to evaluate your work.

 Origin is a platform that helps our customers' employees put their financial lives on track.